The 5 Best 140 mm Case Fans in 2022

 Closing Thoughts

 Most users will be more than satisfied with the Arctic P14 PWM fans for pure cooling performance.
-Their combination of affordable price and top-tier performance makes them an excellent value buy.
+Their affordable price and top-tier performance make them an excellent value buy.
 The Noctua NF-A14 PWM fans are fantastic too, but you’re paying more for the extras (and warranty) than significantly improved performance.

 Whichever fan you go for, though, remember to set your fans up properly for optimal airflow!